Create et access project folder

 post = Post.objects.get(id=id)

-form = PostForm(request.POST or None, instance=post)
+form = PostForm(request.POST or None, request.FILES or None, instance=post)

 if form.is_valid():